Indigenous Faculty

 Ms Kayla Lar-Son

-Indigenous Programs and Services Librarian, Xwi7xwa Library
+Acting Head & Indigenous Programs and Services Librarian, Xwi7xwa Library

-Kayla Lar-Son is a member of the Metis Nation of Alberta, with mix Ukrainian heritage, and is originally from Tofield Alberta.
+Kayla Lar-Son is a member of the Metis Nation of Alberta, with mix Ukrainian heritage, and is originally from Tofield, Alberta.
 She holds a BA in Native Studies from the University of Alberta, 2016, and an MLIS from the University of Alberta, 2018.
 Her research interests are Indigenous librarianship, data sovereignty, Indigenous Knowledge transmission, and critical librarianship.

 More on Ms Lar-Son